Punk Rock Shelter: Excavation

 On November 18, John Doolin accompanied Paulk and Chester DePratter to excavate a 1 by 2 meter deep trench between the back wall and the front entrance of the shelter.
 On November 20, Wood and DePratter returned to excavate a midden in the trench.
 On November 21, Wood and DePratter brought Paulk and Doolin to extend the trench 1 meter north, making it a 1 by 3 meter trench.
 On November 22, all four returned to do a detailed excavation of the eastern part of the trench with photographs, drawings, and backfill.

 The final excavation of the site was proposed in spring of 1977 within the Wallace Reservoir sites listed to be "more thoroughly excavated."
-From June 14 to August 10 in 1978, Mark Williams led this final excavation, and it was an expansion on DePratter's 1974 excavation.
+From June 14 to August 10, 1978, Mark Williams led this final excavation, and it was an expansion on DePratter's 1974 excavation.
 According to this final excavation, the maximum size of the shelter is 7.5 meters long and 4.5 meters wide.

 The most peculiar find during this excavation was a large amount of quartz pebbles (usually found alongside concentrated areas of potsherds).
 These quartz pebbles were red.
 In Williams's previous research, he shows that red quartz usually meant that the pebbles were directly exposed to fire potentially for the use of indirect heating.